Running Addiction: 7 Signs You Are Addicted To Running

 Importance of Discussing Running Addiction

 There are a multitude of reasons why discussing running addiction is important.
-It is not commonly discussed, and unfortunately, the running world is known for encouraging lots of miles, rigid schedules, and constantly “getting after it.”
+It is not commonly discussed, and unfortunately, distance runners are known for encouraging lots of miles, rigid schedules, and constantly “getting after it.”

 It may be hard to determine whether you or someone else is simply dedicated to the sport of running or has an unhealthy relationship with it.
 Why do you ask?
 This is because athletes of different levels have different reasons for their commitment to their running routine.